 Many stories from the famous Golden Age of Piracy tell the tales of notorious pirate captains, but none can claim that Edward Low was not one of the vilest and cruelest pirate captains of that time.
 Here you can find out more about his life, from the early age of crime to the heights and lows of his pirate career.

 One of the most famous female pirates of all time is without a doubt Grace O’Malley, the legendary Irish noblewoman who spent the majority of her life at sea.
 Here you can find out more information about her interesting life.

-Every was one of the rare pirates who chose to retire from piracy, and lived rest of his life as rich man.
+Every was one of the rare pirates who chose to retire from piracy and lived rest of his life as a rich man.